SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 - Corruption

 # 2 Testing & Grading

+## 2.1 Testing
 You should implement an RDTSocket based on the requirements.
-We will use our RDT SERVER to test your protocol.
+We will use a proxy SERVER to test your protocol.
+When using your RDTSocket to build server and client to communicate with each other, all data sent will pass through our proxy server.
 Therefore, construct your data packages carefully based on our RDTHeader template.
-Please note that our RDT SERVER assumes that 10% of all incoming packets will be lost.
+Please note that our proxy SERVER assumes that 10% of all incoming packets will be lost.
 For packets that are not lost, there is a 10% chance of corruption or a 10% chance of a delay of 1 to 5 seconds.

 The total score is 100 points, plus a bonus of 20 points.

 **How to test your RDTSocket?**

-You can test it through our deployed relay server.
+You can test it through our deployed proxy server.
 Therefore, you need to include a test_case field in your packet header with values ranging from 0 to 10 (tentative) (no need to calculate it into the CHECKSUM).
-When test_case is 0, it represents a normal network environment without any packet loss or corruption operations.
+When test_case is 0, it represents a reliable network environment without any packet loss or corruption operations.
 When test_case ranges from 1 to 10, it will test various functions of RDTSocket.
 When sending test data for testing, the packet header should include sender's IP and port, receiver's IP and port, as well as test_case, to complete data forwarding and network simulation operations.
 The IP address and test port of the testing server will be released later.

-## 2.1 Grading
+## 2.2 Grading
 1. Establish (3-way handshakes) & close (4-way handshakes) connection with the RDT SERVER.
 (5 pts)
 2. Use your RDTSocket as a client to send multiple short messages to the RDT SERVER.
 (10 pts)
 3. Use your RDTSocket as a server to receive short messages from the RDT SERVER.
 (10 pts)